Summer is almost here! Can you feel the sunshine, the excitement, and the busy days ahead?

 Use rice & pasta

 I like to use rice and pasta quite a bit because I find them to be so cheap!
-Pasta is very cheap when I can find a good deal using coupons.
-Rice, when purchased in bulk, is cheap and lasts a long time!
+Pasta is very cheap when it’s on sale.
+Rice, when purchased in bulk, is cheap and lasts a long time.
 I like to make up stir-frys once in a while using rice or pasta to serve the veggies over.
 (Stir-frys are also a great way to use up vegetables!)
 Also, I know when I make something involving rice or pasta, it’ll be a hit with my toddler, and that’s a win!

 Eat leftovers